Anuj-cs20/GRANTHAH/README.md

 # Book Store

-[GRANTHAH](https://anuj-cs20.github.io/GRANTHAH/) - Home Page my first project in front-end dev\
+[GRANTHAH](https://anuj-cs20.github.io/GRANTHAH/) - Home Page is a front-end website project which is built from scratch using HTML CSS JS only\
-Build from scratch (except NavBar) because Bootstrap can't be more customised
+Except NavBar (Bootstrap).